cfl322py/ai-solution-scorecard/README.md

 ## About

 I am Caroline Flessa, MPH, a clinical data and digital health professional.
-I work on data quality, EDC and eCOA, CDISC standards, and the responsible use of AI and patient-generated data in regulated settings.
+I work on clinical data governance, EDC and eCOA implementations, CDISC standards in clinical data review, and have become much more interested in responsible uses of AI in regulated research settings.
+Please reach out with any questions or comments.

 ---